 The Onassis Foundation and Maspero Elevatori have installed the long awaited new panoramic elevator at the Acropolis.
 This elevator supports 18 people or two wheelchairs with companions.
 During the ride up, you will enjoy a unique panoramic view over the area.
 When you arrive to the top, the area has been flattened to allow easy access.

 As the previously installed lift was more out of order than working, the new elevator ensures visitors with disabilities a full Acropolis experience, including seeing the sight upclose.
-The new lift is odern, functional, and makes the sight accessible for everyone.
+The new lift is modern, functional, and makes the sight accessible for everyone.
 This improvement resolves an important issue.
 And by doing so, it emphasizes the importance of equality.

 Wheelchair accessible Tours in Athens